gareththegeek/ftd-beasty-book/README.md

 # Environment Variables

-The following environment variables must be defined in order to configure the Beastie Book.
+The following environment variables must be defined in order to configure Five Monsters Deep.

 |Variable|Purpose|Example|
 |---|---|---|